3D render of a Ranch house designed by Cedreo

 Best for: Interior designers, real estate agents, and furniture brands

 Users can also share their designs with clients, colleagues, and other stakeholders, as well as the HomeByMe community.
-Collaborators can comment directly on projects, making it easy to incorporate feedback and streamline the decision-making process.
+Collaborators can comment directly on projects, so it’s easy to incorporate feedback and streamline the decision-making process.

-Ultimately, HomeByMe doesn’t allow you to design the entire home — it’s made for interior designers and real estate agents focused more on room design and furniture choices.
+Ultimately, HomeByMe doesn’t allow you to design the home’s exterior or landscaping.
+But it could be a nice choice for interior designers and real estate agents focused more on room design and furniture choices.

 Key Features: